Portuguese sweet bread

-Portuguese sweet bread refers to an enriched sweet bread or yeasted cake originating from Portugal.
+Portuguese sweet bread refers to a group of enriched sweet breads or yeasted cakes originating from Portugal.
 (Note: Enriched breads and yeasted cakes are typically soft, sweet, yeasty, breadlike containing higher amounts of sugar, fats such as butter and oil (including eggs and milk), or flavorings such as cinnamon and lemon, whereas lean breads only contain flour, salt, water and yeast and are hard and crusty.
 Instead of yeast, cakes like Pão-de-ló rely on egg whites to "lighten" the cake batter, while American pancakes require baking soda (or powder).)
 Historically, these sweet breads were generally reserved for festive occasions such as Easter or Pentecost and were typically given as gifts.
 However, in contemporary times, many varieties are made and consumed year round.
 Outside of Portugal, Portuguese "sweet bread" translated as "pão doce" is often associated with Azorean "massa sovada" which are similar but traditionally prepared differently.

 History

 The pão doce is of Spanish origin derived from a Renaissance era sponge cake known as pão-de-ló.
 In French cuisine, it would later be known as génoise, after the city of Genoa, and in Italy pan di spagna (lit.
 'Spanish bread').
 The Portuguese would further develop this cake into what is now known today as pão doce.

 Many traditional Portuguese sweet breads are defined by the associated region or by the convents, artisan bakers or religious confraternities (similar to a guild) that historically made them.
 Since many have deep historical and cultural significance to the area which they originate from, these breads are as well as other foods and ingredients are inventoried by the Portuguese governmental office Directorate-General for Agriculture and Rural Development (DGARD), which collaborates with a collective of independent confraternities known as the Portuguese Federation of Gastronomic Confraternities (FPCG) throughout Portugal.

 Pão doce evolved as a yeasted cake variation of the Pão de Ló, a type of sponge cake that relies on beaten eggs.

 There are currently ninety-three confraternities that specializes in various gastronomies varying from specific dishes or ingredients to a particular region of Portugal.
 As an example, the Confraria Gastronómica As Sainhas de Vagos was given the responsibility of defining pão doce from Vagos, while the similar pão doce das-24-horas from the same region is defined by the "Directorate-General for Regional Development" (DGRD), while massa sovada from the Azores is defined by the Federação Portuguesa das Confrarias Gastronómicas.